virocon-organization/virocon/docs/fitting.rst

 - **number_of_intervals** : int.
 The sample of this variable will be divided into the given number of intervals.
 Intervals will be equally spaced.
 - **width_of_intervals** : float.
 The sample of this variable will be divided into intervals with the given width.
 - **min_datapoints_for_fit** : int.
 A marginal distribution will only be fitted to an interval if the interval contains at least the given number of observations.
 - **do_use_weights_for_dependence_function** : boolean.
-If true the dependence function is fitted used weights that normalize each parameter value.
+If true the dependence function is fitted with weights that normalize each parameter value.
-- **fixed_parameters** : list with one entry for each parameter. *None* is interpreted as the parameter is free.
-If a number is given, the parameter is fixed to that number and not estimated.
+- **fixed_parameters** : list with one entry for each parameter. *None* means that the parameter is free - it will be estimated.
+If a number is given, the parameter is fixed to that number and the value will not be estimated.

 Example for a ``dist_description`` that could represent the marginal